Why you should care

 Progressing and learning, then, is not something you do alone.
 To really succeed, it’s teamwork that makes the difference.

 Learning is a process that never ends; you have to keep at it.
 Comparing yourself to the experts can be unnerving, so I’ve avoided this.
 Instead, I focused on my own personal development and pace.
 Seeing how much I’ve learned after what seemed impossible or complicated at the start is truly energizing.

-I have been fortunate to have a wide range of colleagues and managers who have provided candid feedback, which I have taken constructively.
+I am fortunate to have had a wide range of colleagues and managers who provided candid feedback, which I have taken constructively.
 You need it in order to understand your performance and make changes.

 Chinedum Nzelu is Managing Director of Currencies and Emerging Markets at JPMorgan Chase & Co.